10 Under-the-Radar Beaches in the U.S.

-Plan Your Trip: Visit Fodor’s North Carolina Coast Guide
+Plan Your Trip: Visit Fodor’s The North Carolina Coast Travel Guide

 Rustic scenery and sprawling landscapes make Roque Bluffs one of the best little-known beach destinations.
 Visitors can explore 274 acres of coastal scenery, including a picturesque, half-mile pebbled beach.
 Take a dip in Simpson Pond, a popular watering hole, or hike along the beach’s rocky cliffs.
 Nature lovers will enjoy the area’s diverse wildlife, as the beach is home to a variety of birds and plant species.

 Where to Stay: Roque Bluffs does not offer hotels or motels, and most visitors rent a cottage or vacation home for their stay.
-Sea Spray Cottage overlooks Kennebec Bay and features spacious interiors and comfortable accommodations
+Sea Spray Cottages overlook Kennebec Bay and features spacious interiors and comfortable accommodations.

 Insider Tip: Explore Simpson Pond and Englishman Bay by canoe or kayak.
-Visitors can paddle out and take in the panoramic scenery, or cast their fishing line during the spring and summer to catch trout.
+Visitors can paddle out and take in the panoramic scenery or cast their fishing lines during the spring and summer to catch trout.

 Insider Tip: Visit Enderts in the early spring or winter months to watch migrating whales along the beach’s Pacific waters.

-Plan Your Trip: Visit Fodor’s Redwood National Park Guide
+Plan Your Trip: Visit Fodor’s Redwood National Park Travel Guide

 Insider Tip: Bird lovers will enjoy Dry Tortugas’ extensive nesting sites.
 The park boasts nearly 300 species of birds and more than 100,000 nesting sooty terns.
 Make sure to stop by Bush Key during the winter months, as the site is closed to foot traffic during nesting season.

-Plan Your Trip: Visit Fodor’s Florida Keys Guide
+Plan Your Trip: Visit Fodor’s The Florida Keys Travel Guide

 Where to Stay: Visitors won’t find large resorts or hotels in Sandbridge, as larger properties are concentrated north of the beach.
 Consider renting a beach house or condo for cozy lodgings and easy access to the water.